-Our Mini-Holland programme has awarded funds to three outer London boroughs - Enfield, Kingston and Waltham Forest - to implement schemes that will transform cycling facilities and encourage more people to take to two wheels.
-These schemes should be operating by the end of 2018.
+Our Mini-Holland programme has awarded £30m each to three outer London boroughs - Enfield, Kingston and Waltham Forest - to help them create a network of cycle routes.
+This investment will also allow them to improve the streets and public areas along these routes for everyone.
+These schemes should be operating by March 2021.

-Mini-Holland schemes encourage more people to cycle, and cycle more often, with features that make cycling feel safer and more convenient.
-They also aim to improve streets and public spaces for everyone.
-The programme specifically targets people who make short car journeys in outer London that could easily be cycled instead.
+Mini-Hollands have features that make cycling feel safer and more convenient.
+The programme targets people who make short car journeys in outer London that could easily be cycled or walked instead.

 All schemes are led by the boroughs and are consulted on locally once designs have been developed.
 We will consult on schemes that affect the TfL Road Network.